Key Takeaways

 Electricians range from solo residential service to industrial controls contractors.
 Your work type determines which coverages matter most and which endorsements contracts will ask for.

-Travelers identifies electrical contractor services including low-voltage, high-voltage, inside wiring, traffic signalization, industrial and institutional services, fiber optic, lighting, and electrical controls installation.
+Electrical contractor services span low-voltage, high-voltage, inside wiring, traffic signalization, industrial and institutional services, fiber optic, lighting, and electrical controls installation.
 Each of these presents a different underwriting profile to carriers.

 Ways to lower your electrician insurance cost